Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-The duration of the project in months.
+The duration of the project in months, represented as a numerical value.
 </td>

 </tr>